tobeybill/TISATAFL/report/Report.md

 - Market Value of the Firm
     - The market value of the firm
 - Total Fiscal Market Value
-    - Market book value of the firm
+    - Book value of the firm
 - Liquidity (Quick Ratio)
     - Firm liquidity
-    - Current Assets / Current liabilities
+    - Current Assets / Current Liabilities
 - Net Income
     - The Net Income of the firm
 - Number of Employees
     - How many employees are at the firm
 - Debt to Equity Ratio
-    - Total firm debt / total Shareholder Equity
+    - Total Firm Debt / total Shareholder Equity
     - Company financial leverage
 - Assets in Place
     - Value of property the firm has invested in
 - Capex by Assets
     - How much the firm has invested in itself
 - Return on Equity
-    - Net Income / Shareholder equity
+    - Net Income / Shareholder Equity
     - How efficiently the firm uses equity investments

 __Categorical data__